saoudrizwan/ControllerViewDesign/README.md

         controllerView = HomeControllerView(controller: self)
     }

-    override func setViewHandlers() {
+    // Use this function to set up any targets, gesture recognizers, delegates, data sources, etc. for our subviews.
+Our ControllerView subclass automatically calls this function for us in the background at the proper time. override func setViewHandlers() {
         // To access our views, we first have to downcast our controllerView class property to our custom ControllerView subclass. guard let controllerView = self.controllerView as?
 HomeControllerView else { fatalError("Controller view has not been set") }